roytang/blog/content/replies/2011/01/c1dtfrx/index.md

 - magicTCG
 ---

-If the damage is prevented, it can't be redirected.\n\nYou can target a planeswalker as long as your spell says "target planeswalker" or maybe "target permanent".
+If the damage is prevented, it can't be redirected.

+You can target a planeswalker as long as your spell says "target planeswalker" or maybe "target permanent".
 Lightning bolt can only target creatures or players.